ilhabyrne/ilhabyrne.github.io/README.md

 On your web version of GitHub, create a repository for your site by following the instructions here: https://pages.github.com/.
 There is no need to create an index file at this point.
 Once you have done this, make sure to clone the repository locally.

 ## Getting started
-On your local computer, use the command link to navigate to the folder which contains your newly created GitHub repository e.g., cd Documents/GitHub/ilhabyrne.github.io.
+On your local computer, use the command link to navigate to the folder that contains your newly created GitHub repository e.g., cd Documents/GitHub/ilhabyrne.github.io.
 Once in the repository, run the following command:
 `jekyll .new --force`
 This command will populate your repository with the base jekyll files need to make a website.